Is Australia a Racist Country?

 Bess, a full-blooded Aboriginal woman (and no, that term ‘full-blooded’ is not racist but the race hounds will make it racist) born in the bush, and was a Minister of the Crown in the Australian Northern Territory government.
 She and her non-Aboriginal husband of more than thirty years have intimate knowledge of the serious issues facing Aboriginal people.
 The suffering the Prices refer to are self-harm, violence, child abuse, unhealthy lifestyles, and the problems associated with living in remote areas.
 They are the ‘elephants in the room’ that few wish to acknowledge for fear of being accused of ‘blaming the victim.’
 Discussing racism is far easier.
-Somewhat paradoxically, when violence and child abuse are discussed (by non-Aboriginal people) there are shouts of “racism!”
+Somewhat paradoxically, when the probelms of violence and child abuse are discussed by non-Aboriginal people, there are shouts of “racism!”

 Few people have written more about racism against Aboriginal Australians than Gerry Georgatos.
 He has stated:

-I speak and write with some on [sic] authority on racism – the lived experience, racism has been self-evident and impacting in my life since a young child … I see the racism in all its forms, institutional, structural and overt.
+I see the racism in all its forms, institutional, structural and overt.
 Racism has haunted me from day dot.
 My predominant academic work, including doctoral research has been in understanding racism and the ways forward.

 There is a culture of racism in this nation so extreme, odious in its stench, the likes I have not known elsewhere in my many travels outside this continent.
 Of all the middle and high income nations with relatively recent colonial oppressor histories Australia has the widest divide of all measurable indicators between the descendants of its First Peoples and the rest of the population.
 The racism in Australia burns so deep that it not only threatens life, it takes lives.